 The following statistics were reported in Chen, Sebstad and O’Connell (1999) :

-While the garment sector is a prototypically female industry, it is important to nuance this stylized picture.
-To begin with, some of the higher-skilled tasks within the sector, such as cutting, are often done by men, as is often the stitching of men’s clothing.
-In a few countries, large numbers of men are also engaged in the stitching of children’s and women’s clothing: this is particularly true where the technologies used in the industry have been upgraded.
+While the garment sector typically employs more women than men, it is important to nuance this stylized picture.
+First, some of the higher-skilled tasks within the sector, such as cutting, are often done by men.
+Often, so is the stitching of men’s clothing.
+In a few countries, large numbers of men are engaged in making children’s and women’s clothing: this is particularly true where the technologies used in the industry have been upgraded.

 As competition has increased in the industry, companies have diversified into different types of products that are more profitable.
 These often require higher technical skills to produce.
 Where this has happened, women have been squeezed out of garment manufacture by men who have more opportunity to learn the new skills needed (Carr et al. 2000 ).
 For example, in Malaysia, the proportion of women employed in export processing zones dropped from 75 per cent in 1980 to 54 per cent in 1990.